 People often ask me where the street name “Guithavon” comes from.
-It was invented by Witham’s William Henry Pattisson in 1842, when he gave the land for Guithavon Street to be laid out.
+It was coined by Witham’s William Henry Pattisson in 1842, when he gave the land for Guithavon Street to be laid out.
 Previously there had just been a footpath.

 Here I am just going to mention two of the lesser-known buildings.